A Complete Guide To The Fannie Mae HomeStyle Loans for Renovations

 Disclosure: This post contains affiliate links, which means we receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.

-The Fannie Mae Homestyle Renovation Mortgage is a type of renovation loan, or renovation mortgage.
-(You might also hear the term “rehab loan.”
-Don’t worry – it’s just industry jargon and it all means the same thing!)
+The Fannie Mae Homestyle Renovation Mortgage is a type of renovation loan or rehab loan.
 Essentially, the HomeStyle loan – and other products like it – enables home buyers to borrow both the purchase price of the potential home and any renovation costs and wrap it up into one mortgage loan amount.

 A Fannie Mae Homestyle Loan is different from a construction loan, which is generally for building an entirely new home.
-Instead, the HomeStyle Renovation loan is for home buyers who want to renovate an existing structure and pay the renovation off each month when they pay their monthly mortgage.
+Instead, the HomeStyle Renovation loan is for home buyers who want to buy a fixer-upper or renovate an existing structure and pay the renovation off each month when they pay their monthly mortgage.

 How Does A Fannie Mae HomeStyle Loan Work?

 Fannie Mae is not a lender.
-Instead, Fannie Mae is a government sponsored enterprise that buys mortgages from banks.
+Instead, Fannie Mae is a government-sponsored enterprise (or GSE) that buys mortgages from banks.
 This allows banks to get debt off of their books and then use the money to originate more mortgages.
 This is how banks stay liquid and keep the economy afloat.

 But Fannie Mae doesn’t exist just to help out the banks.
-As a government agency, Fannie Mae serves to help make housing more affordable to mid- to low-income borrowers.
-Essentially, because they buy up mortgages, Fannie Mae lessens some of the risk to banks so that financial institutions can lend money to “riskier” borrowers – like those with low income or thin credit.
+As a government agency, Fannie Mae exists to help make housing more affordable to mid- to low-income borrowers.
+Essentially, because they buy up mortgages, Fannie Mae lessens some of the risk to banks so that financial institutions can lend money to “riskier” borrowers – like those with low income or poor credit histories and scores.

-How Do I Find a Fannie Mae HomeStyle Loan?
+How Do You Find a Fannie Mae HomeStyle Loan?